Low-Carb Tex-Mex Casserole

 - 4 Large Brown Eggs

 - 1 tsp.
 Goya Adobo

 - 1/4 tsp.
 Ground Cumin

 - 1/4 tsp.
 Himalayan Pink Rock Salt (Fine Grain)

 - 1/4 tsp.
 Black Pepper

-- 2 1/2 cup Shredded Colby Cheese
+- 2 1/2 cups Shredded Colby Cheese

-- Once cooled, add your beef ingredients into the baking pan and spread evenly.
-Add the other 1 & 1/2 cup of shredded cheese to top of dish and sprinkle on some parsley.
+- Once cooled, add your ground beef layer and spread evenly.
+Add the other 1 & 1/2 cups of shredded cheese to the top of the dish and sprinkle on some parsley.
 Bake at 350 degrees for 10 minutes.

 You can top your casserole servings with your Tex-Mex favorites like guacamole, sour cream, and/or pico de gallo.